-- 8. Your safety Your safety is our priority, and this means we have trained and practiced for the event.
+- 9. Your safety Your safety is our priority, and this means we have trained and practiced for the event.
 Some decisions have been made in advance whilst other decisions can change on the day. - a.
 Briefings There will be a weather and route briefing by email 2-3 days before the event.
 Please look out for this.
 It will also contain your group information, and a little bit about the team members. - b.
 Leadership Event Control will be responsible for your welfare all day.
 It is vital that you have completed your medical questionnaire in advance and discussed any conditions.
-All decisions regarding your welfare are final. - c.
-Mentors This group of volunteer assistants are on the walk to stay with you.
+All decisions regarding your welfare are final.

+- with you.
 They each bring different skills to the team of volunteers, and you may want to walk with as many as possible to gain the most from the day.
 The mentors, like us all, walk at different paces, so switching group is natural.
 Mentors do not hold your personal medical information but are your link to Event Control and will have been briefed with additional information. - d.
 Your responsibility Ultimately you are responsible for your own safety, so please take every possible step to ensure that the team can offer you advice and assistance.
 We will encounter risks, hazards, weather, navigation issues this is normal and is always dynamically assessed and your input is appreciated.

-9. The Finish - important info
+10. The Finish - important info